Armenian Prelature of Cyprus: Monuments

-In the courtyard of the Saint George (Sourp Kevork) church in Limassol, there is a dark brown tuff stone khachkar (cross-stone, 2008).
-To the east of the church there is the functions’ hall (2020-2022), which replaced a previous hall (1959).
+There is a dark brown tuff stone khachkar (cross-stone, 2008) in the courtyard of Sourp Kevork Church in Limassol.
+To the east of the church there is the functions’ hall (2020–2022), which replaced a previous hall (1959).

-In the courtyard of the Virgin Mary (Sourp Asdvadzadzin or Notre Dame de Tyre/Tortosa) cathedral in Turkish-occupied Nicosia, there was the old Armenian Genocide monument (1932), considered to be the second oldest of its kind in the world; unfortunately, only its base survives today, as the Turks have removed the obelisk that used to be on top of it...
+There was once an Armenian genocide monument (1932) in the courtyard of Notre Dame de Tyre in North Nicosia.
+Only its base survives today, as the Turks have removed the obelisk that used to be on top of it.

-There are two monuments in the vicinity of the Turkish-occupied Saint Makarios (Sourp Magar or Magaravank) monastery in Halevga:
+There are two monuments in the vicinity of Sourp Magar Monastery in Halevga: